 Many DUI cases are not a lost cause.
 We know the difference between a hopeless case and one that has potential.
 There are often options that only an experienced DUI defense lawyer can tell you about, and we know when to pursue these possibilities.
 Questioning the evidence can bring important details to light.

 - Were you actually driving at the time of the offense?

 - Did the officer follow the proper legal procedure?

 - Did the officer lawfully pull you over?

 - Is there another explanation for the observations the police officer made?

 - Were the tests of your breath or blood properly run?

 - Do the physics of your accident support the theory that you caused it?

 It may be possible to reduce your penalty by refuting the evidence against you.
-To do that, you need an expert in your corner who knows the testing methods and the science of DUI.
+To do that, you need someone with expertise in your corner who knows the testing methods and the science, forensics, and medicine involved in DUI cases.
 Mike Sherman literally wrote the book on PA DUI law, and he spent time working on cases for the PA State Police.
 Why count on anyone else?

 If you are facing a serious charge, don’t delay.
 Call now to set up your free consultation at412-204-4138